mariadb-corporation/MaxScale/filters/Database-Firewall-Filter.md

 ### Filter Options

-The database firewall filter does not support any filter options.
+The database firewall filter supports a single option, `ignorecase`.
+This will set the regular expression matching to case-insensitive mode.

 ### Filter Parameters